Dentons trainee recruitment

 Well, be in no doubt that Dentons is going places, and it promises to be an exciting journey!
 But it’s also true that much of the international growth is unlikely to have a huge impact on the training contract experience for now — which remains essentially that of a long-established City law firm with a good record for bringing through junior lawyers.

 The UK trainees are split across the Central Belt (Edinburgh and Glasgow), London and Milton Keynes.
-Around 20 go to the London office, which, though well-located with a lovely view of the Old Bailey’s Lady of Justice sculpture, apparently “needs a facelift”, whilst five are allocated to Milton Keynes.
-The firm’s 10 trainees in Scotland spend time in both Edinburgh, which boasts some scenic views of the city’s castle, and Glasgow.
+Around 14 go to the London office, which, though well-located with a lovely view of the Old Bailey’s Lady of Justice sculpture, apparently “needs a facelift”, whilst three are allocated to Milton Keynes.
+The firm’s eight trainees in Scotland spend time in both Edinburgh and Glasgow.

 In other categories, the firm is a solid performer.
-On quality of work, it is reported as “overall very stimulating” with fee earners being “helpful in terms of providing more stimulating work”.
-One rookie finds that while “the work is often very interesting with tasks you can get really stuck into, at other times, it is often admin-heavy”.
-Although work can be “varied and cross-border”, this appears to be highly department-dependent.
-A couple of trainees find that “high quality work is sporadic with most work being small tasks”, and another grumbles about “way too many blogs and BD work”.
-On the flipside, supervisors are generally very receptive, and “once you prove you are capable, you are given increasingly interesting work and more responsibility”.
+Work involves “very interesting transactions and direct client contact” with fee earners said to be “helpful in terms of providing more stimulating work”.
+However, it can be a mixed bag, with one rookie finding that: “the work is often very interesting with tasks you can get really stuck into, but at other times, it is often admin-heavy”.
+Work can be “complex and multi-jurisdictional” but this is seat-dependant and trainee tasks range from “innovation work” to “due diligence and research”.
+That being said, supervisors are generally very receptive, and “once you prove you are capable, you are given increasingly interesting work and more responsibility” according to our sources.

 Trainees are apparently “really supportive and willing to help each other out”.
-Everyone is described as “really friendly”, and the lack of a competitive vibe certainly helps given gripes about a “pretty unnecessarily intense NQ process”.
+Everyone is described as being “really friendly”, and the lack of a competitive vibe certainly helps given gripes about a “pretty unnecessarily intense NQ process”.
 Complementing this, rookies also rate the approachability of their superiors highly.
-One reports on having “hands-on supervision from partners in every team” and always feeling able to ask questions, no matter how simple.
-The overall office culture is “approachable, supportive and friendly”, although supervisors might be “hard to get a hold of” occasionally.
-Of course, there is the occasional “harsh” partner, but this is the exception, rather than the rule, in a generally “helpful and welcoming” environment.
+One reports on having “hands-on supervision from partners in every team” and always feeling able to ask questions – everyone is “equally approachable”.
+The overall office culture is “supportive and friendly”, although supervisors can be “hard to get a hold of” occasionally.
+Of course, there is the occasional “harsh” partner but this is the exception, rather than the rule, in a generally “helpful and welcoming” environment.

-Perks aside, a massive plus is the work/life balance which is said to be pretty good.
-“When things get busy it can begin to slip but on the whole, it is well balanced and I don’t regularly find myself working later into the evenings or weekends,” says one insider, with another claiming “most teams have been about 9am to 6.30pm”.
-Another rookie does warn this can vary between departments: “It massively depends on the seat.
+Perks aside, a massive plus is the work/life balance.
+One trainee gives high praise on this front, hailing Dentons as “pretty much an ideal firm for work- life balance”.
+They continued, “As a trainee, it is exceptionally rare to have to so much as crack open your computer on a weekend” and another claimed that they “usually log off before 6pm”.
+Be warned, however, this is department dependent.
+As one spy told Legal Cheek, “It massively depends on the seat.
 In my first contentious seat, I worked very long hours, whereas in other departments, I have worked much less.
 I have found that during busy periods and longer hours I’m not alone, and there is usually someone else in the team in the office or online when I am”.

 Deadlines